Facilities and Resources

 41CS Lower Level | HERB LUBALIN STUDY CENTER OF DESIGN & TYPOGRAPHY

 The Herb Lubalin Study Center of Design and Typography in the School of Art was founded in 1985 by The Cooper Union and friends of the late Herb Lubalin.
-Its mission is to focus on the preservation of design history through its core collection of the work of Herb Lubalin and extensive library and archive of design ephemera.
+Its mission is to focus on the preservation of design history through its core collection of the work of Herb Lubalin and its extensive library and archive of design ephemera.
 The Study Center and its archive are important central resources for the students and faculty as well as the professional and general public.
-All materials are fully available by appointment and are regularly highlighted through center’s public exhibitions and lecture programming.
+All materials are fully available by appointment and are regularly highlighted through the center’s public exhibitions and lecture programming.

 41CS 4th Floor | CENTER FOR DESIGN & TYPOGRAPHY

 The Center for Design and Typography is the in-house design studio for The Cooper Union.
 As an integral part of the institution, the full-time design staff collaborates with all departments, producing the majority of the college’s print materials, event graphics and signage.
 The Design Center also accepts outside projects from eligible non-proﬁt organizations.
 Selected according to public need and design potential, these projects are developed by School of Art advanced graphic design students under the auspices of the Professional Practice course taught by the Director.
 The pro-bono work performed by the class provides students with valuable experience dealing with clients, budgets and deadlines, as well as providing community service.